-Learn How Laws Affect Vulnerable Populations
+Learn How Environmental Laws Affect Vulnerable Populations

 Speak with people who are currently dealing with the effects of environmental injustice.
 Ask about the struggles they face on a daily basis.
-Discuss how environmental conditions in their neighborhoods have impacted their health and that of their family members.
+Discuss how environmental conditions in their neighborhoods have impacted their health and their family members.

-Encourage Those Impacted by Environmental Injustice to Speak Out
+Encourage Those Impacted by Environmental Injustice To Speak Out

 It is easy for people to be disengaged when stories about environmental injustice are presented in abstract terms, but it is harder to ignore a compelling personal story.
 Encourage individuals who have suffered the effects of environmental injustice to share their stories online and with local and state news outlets.

-Hearing firsthand accounts from people who are caught in a cycle of poverty and who have suffered devastating health problems because of where they live can help others truly understand issues related to environmental injustice.
+Hearing firsthand accounts from people caught in a cycle of poverty and who have suffered devastating health problems because of where they live can help others truly understand issues related to environmental injustice.
 Associating those ideas with a human face can spur people to take action.

-Understand How Your Government Makes Decisions
+Understand How Your Government Makes Decisions About Environmental Justice

-Learn about laws and government policies that are already in effect in your community.
+Learn about laws and government policies already in effect in your community.
 Conduct research to understand how land use decisions are made and which communities are most impacted by facilities such as toxic waste storage sites and landfills.

-Protest Against Unjust Policies
+Protest Against Unjust Environmental Policies

-If you believe that a proposal would have a disproportionate negative impact on vulnerable populations, speak up.
+If you believe that a proposal would have a disproportionately negative impact on vulnerable populations, speak up.
 Communicate with your family members, friends, and neighbors.
 Educate them and encourage them to fight against environmental injustice.

 Voice your concerns in letters to elected officials, in community meetings, in the local newspaper, and online.
 Use the power of social media to reach out to others in your city or town and beyond.
 Urge them to get involved in the fight for environmental equity in whatever way they can.
 That may mean staging or participating in a protest, writing letters to local leaders, attending government meetings, or donating money to support the cause.

 Collaborate with others to work toward shared goals.
 Environmental justice groups exist all over the United States.
-Some are large national or statewide organizations, while others are small groups that are dedicated to supporting environmental equity in their local communities.
+Some are large national or statewide organizations, while others are small groups dedicated to supporting environmental equity in their local communities.
 In many cases, small groups band together to support each other on issues that affect large numbers of people.

-You can find organizations dedicated to causes you believe in by conducting online research and by speaking with others in your community who share your values.
+You can find organizations dedicated to causes you believe in by conducting online research and speaking with others in your community who share your values.
 One example is joining a local chapter of the Sierra Club.

 Help People Who Are Directly Impacted Advocate for Themselves

-Encourage people who are directly impacted by environmental injustice to speak up at government meetings and to run for office themselves.
+Encourage people directly impacted by environmental injustice to speak up at government meetings and to run for office themselves.
 Urge corporations to diversify their leadership and to carefully consider how decisions they make can impact people who are most vulnerable because of their race, ethnicity, and socioeconomic status.

 Seek Legal Help in the Fight for Environmental Justice